fdool73/arrstack/README.md

 # arrstack

-Home media server based on *arr app stack
+Home media server based on the *arr app stack.

-# TODO
+## TODO

- Automate folder creation and permissions required in a script/Makefile Auto cleanup and move settings/script for downloads to media App config default .conf and cron backups for appdata (api keys, settings, etc) Add Docker labels
+- Automate folder creation and permissions required in a script/Makefile.
+- Automate cleanup and move settings/script for downloads to media.
+- Create app config default `.conf` and cron backups for appdata (API keys, settings, etc.).
+- Add Docker labels.
- Create nginx/traefix reverse proxy internal netwrpk only (no internet exposure) Document images:ports
+- Create Nginx/Traefik reverse proxy for internal network only (no internet exposure).
+- Document images and ports.

-# Maintainer
+## Maintainer

 [fdool](https://github.com/fdool73)